-“There’s nothing to learn,” Laurie Strode insists, early in the franchise’s latest entry.
+“There’s nothing to learn,” Laurie Strode insists early in the franchise’s 2018 entry.
 “There are no new insights or discoveries.”
-And then director David Gordon Green’ proves her wrong.
-His new follow-up wipes out the events of all the above films (including Halloween II, which even H20 acknowledged), but with a purpose; it finds Laurie living a life of isolation, behind gates and locks and secret rooms, and the film thus interrogates the idea of victimhood and the psychological toll of survival in ways hinted at by H20 and Zombie’s Halloween II, but with far greater success.
+And then director David Gordon Green proves her wrong.
+His reboot-retcon wipes out the events of all the above films (including Halloween II, which even H20 acknowledged), but with a purpose; it finds Laurie living a life of isolation, behind gates and locks and secret rooms, and the film thus interrogates the idea of victimhood and the psychological toll of survival in ways hinted at by H20 and Zombie’s Halloween II, but with far greater success.
 Green, a journeyman director, isn’t the kind of distinctive visual stylist Carpenter was.
 But he has his moments — and more importantly, he understands the difference between what Carpenter did (building tension, dread, and suspense, in anticipation of the kill) and what the franchise’s lesser directors did (ladling on jump scares).
 And Curtis is devastatingly good, bringing four decades of audience allegiance and emotional baggage to bear; by the time she finally, truly faces her bogeyman, this is no longer just some slasher sequel.
-It’s the kind of honest examination of genuine fear that its predecessor was, all those years ago.
+It’s an honest examination of genuine fear, just like its predecessor was all those years ago.

 When assessing the value of Carpenter’s original, it’s easy to focus on the skill of the craft: the taut yet patient construction of suspense sequences, the masterful use of foregrounds and backgrounds, the way Dean Cundey’s deep black levels set off the white mask, the simple yet elegantly affecting movements of the camera.
 But those elements alone aren’t why the film has maintained its influence and power — it’s because of the human beings at its center.